cristhianescobar/Giphy/README.md

 ## About
 GiphyAppApi was develop experiment with Giphy's API :)
-    -Current features, on app start I load the latest trending giphys -Users also have the ability to search for giphys and loads them dynamically as the user types using the search endpoint.
+    #Current features, on app start I load the latest trending giphys
+    #Users also have the ability to search for giphys and loads them dynamically as the user types using the search endpoint.
-    -Both calls are wrapped with RXJava(I don't have much experience with RX but I thought it would be worth the try') -Also focused on the UI element transitions to make the app somewhat pleasant to use, the colors might not be very attractive but thats is what I went with.
+    #Both calls are wrapped with RXJava(I don't have much experience with RX but I thought it would be worth the try')
+    #Also focused on the UI element transitions to make the app somewhat pleasant to use, the colors might not be very attractive but thats is what I went with.

-NOTE: I am assuming the user has close to perfect connectivity in the device being used.
+#NOTE: I am assuming the user has close to perfect connectivity in the device being used.
 This app is available to android version 5.0 and above.

 #### Included libraries